shinrax2/dxvk-tool/README.md

 - easy updating of all your dxvk installations
 - automatic detection of used DXVK files (d3d9, d3d10core, d3d11, dxgi) and bitness based on game executable
 - caching of DXVK versions for faster installation
+- d8vk-tool for support of D8VK with the same features

 # requirements
 - python3